 the fascinating raccoon species!

 The classifier confirmed that it was an animal, and then the agent with the llava:7b model described the animal and image and sequentially passed it to the information agent.
-Despite the information agent using llama2, a text-based model, it was able to use the context from the previous agent and give information about a raccoon.
+Despite the information agent using llama2, a text-based model, it could use the context from the previous agent and give information about a raccoon.

 Also read: Building a Responsive Chatbot with Llama 3.1, Ollama and LangChain

 Using multiple LLMs according to their strengths is good because different models excel at different tasks.
 We have used CrewAI and Ollama to showcase multi-agent collaboration and also used LLMs locally from Ollama.
-Yes, the Ollama models might be slower compared to cloud-based models for obvious reasons, but both have their own pros and cons.
+Yes, the Ollama models might be slower than cloud-based models for obvious reasons, but both have pros and cons.
 The effectiveness of the agentic framework depends on the workflows and the use of the right tools and LLMs to optimize the results.

 Ans.
-When set to True, it’s a crewAI parameter that lets agents assign tasks to others, enabling complex task flows and collaboration.
+When set to True, this crewAI parameter lets agents assign tasks to others, enabling complex task flows and collaboration.

 Ans. crewAI uses Pydantic objects to define and validate task input/output data structures, ensuring agents receive and produce data in the expected format.